 “It’s targeted at young children to adults; and we are planning on a range of designs for different age groups and with different creative abilities”.

-Simon Chapman continued, “It is no wonder that students who take part of the 10-month annual programme and can then add ‘Participation in Young Enterprise’ to their CVs are highly employable and can hit the ground running when they start their first jobs from school, college or university”,
+Simon Chapman continued, “It is no wonder that students who take part of the 10-month annual programme and can then add ‘Participation in Young Enterprise’ to their CVs are highly employable.
+It helps them to ‘hit the ground running’ when they start their first jobs from school, college or university”,

 “The first-hand business experience provided to students by Young Enterprise cannot be under-estimated”, added Sharon Prosser, YE Link Teacher at JTHS.

 “The total package from YE for our students can help set them up in life; and, as we have shown, provides the opportunity for them to experiment and to test their business skills before entering the big wide-world after school.
 We are indebted to Yee Group for their sponsorship”.

 The Whizzbot team will be supported during the programme by Business Advisor Sarah Morley from Design for a Day, who will be visiting the school on a weekly basis to support and mentor the team in the competition.